Business Owners Involved

 How to focus your SEO strategy:

 Focusing your SEO strategy can be difficult.
-There’s so much you might want to rank for but going too broad too soon may be ineffective.
+There’s so much you might want to rank for but going too broad too soon may be ineffective, as explained here.
 Try these tips to help you get started:

 - Conduct keyword research: Researching keywords, their potential value, what your competition ranks for, and how hard it is to rank for a phrase can help guide your SEO strategy.
 There are plenty of tools out there to help with keyword research, with Ahrefs and the Google Search Console being two popular choices that can help you get started.